 After the shocks of Brexit, Donald Trump and the continued rise of the far-right in France, the 2017 presidential election is set to be an interesting one.
 There is much discussion surrounding the electoral chances of Front National party leader Marine le Pen.

-English academic Paul Smith expresses the relevant and widely heard question in his article in The Conversation.com: ‘How Marine Le Pen could become the next French president’.
+English academic Paul Smith expresses the widely heard question in his article in The Conversation.com: ‘How Marine Le Pen could become the next French president’.
 He says: “There is every possibility that Le Pen will be ahead after the first round in April 2017 so the question is how much of a chance she has in the second round?”.
 Especially given the “left appears to have collapsed”.

 However, since the surprise victory of François Fillon – a conservative Catholic from rural France – as the Républicains party candidate, the relevant question may be: will we see a face-off between Le Pen and Fillon, and who will dominate?

 How will this all play out?
 Who knows!
 But now you can go into this year’s election season confident that you have your facts straight about the process.

 Mark you diary now for:

 - the first round on Sunday April 23 2017,

 - and the second round on Sunday May 7 2017.